Guidance

 Curriculum efficiency and financial sustainability support

-The aim of CEFSS is to make a positive difference to colleges that may require help with costed curriculum and financial planning, and to raise awareness of effective practice that they can use and could be shared within the sector.
+Curriculum efficiency and financial sustainability support is a tailored package designed to meet the requirements of all types of colleges flexibly, rather than a ‘one-size-fits-all’.
+Its aim is to make a positive difference to those that may require help with costed curriculum and financial planning, and to raise awareness of effective practice that they can use and share within the sector.

-Tailored Support from the FE Commissioner team
+Tailored support from the FE Commissioner team

 Support from National Leaders of Further Education

-Support from National Leaders of Governance for further education
+Support from National Leaders of Governance

-Further education leadership mentoring programme
+FE leadership mentoring programme

 Support for recruitment to senior leadership and board appointments

-Where it might be helpful, a request can be made for a member of the FE Commissioner team or NLG to join a selection panel to support decision making.
+Where it might be helpful, a request can be made for a member of the FE Commissioner team or NLG to join a selection panel to support decision-making.

-Local provision reviews
+Local provision review

 FE Commissioner local provision reviews (LPRs) assess options for changing the provision or structure of multiple institutions in a local area.
 LPRs make recommendations on the best way of achieving long-term sustainable provision.

-Improvement Reviews
+Improvement review

 FE Commissioner-led structure and prospects appraisals

-Further information on SPAs.
+Further information on SPAs is available.

 Universal support and resources

-Available to newly appointed chairs, principals and governance professionals, by invitation from the FE Commissioner’s office.
+Available to newly appointed chairs, principals and governance professionals by invitation from the FE Commissioner’s office.

-Just one thing is a strand of Support for the sector led by NLFEs and NLGs that supports newly appointed chairs, principals and governance professionals.
-The aim is for seasoned postholders to share ‘just one thing’ they wished they had known when first in post.
+‘Just one thing’ is a strand of support led by NLFEs and NLGs.
+Each year’s cohort of newly appointed chairs, principals and governance professionals is invited to an induction event at which seasoned postholders share ‘just one thing’ they wished they had known when first in post.

 The events aim to: